wp-plugins/simple-bar/readme.txt

 Simple Bar plugin is beautifully designed with focus on ease of use,takes only 30 seconds, No developer logo.

 == Description ==
-> The best way to Increase your sales or conversions <a href="http://web-settler.com/notification-bar/"> Get Premium Version Now</a>

 Simple Bar plugin offers simple and user friendly user interface.
 Customize your own bar via options panel with important features which most of the bar plugins do not offer.
 Responsive , zero coding skills required, fulfill your needs.

 > You can add any type of content Ads,Images,HTML,Embed Videos,or even embed contact forms of any Wordpress form plugin with simple short-code and collect leads or let people contact you.
 This plugin will offer end-less possibilities.
-You should Get the premium Version right now to have full access of this plugin. <a href="http://web-settler.com/notification-bar/">Get Premium Version</a>
+You should Get the premium Version right now to access all features. <a href="http://web-settler.com/notification-bar/">Get Premium Version</a>

 * Provides easy and simple user interface.